-The American Institute of Stress found that 46% of employee stress was a direct result of their workload, with coworker concerns coming in at 28%, then juggling work and personal lives at 6%.
+The American Institute of Stress found that 46% of employee stress was a direct result of their workload.
+And to only heighten the concern – coworker concerns came in at 28% while juggling work and personal lives were 6%.

 - Fear of being laid off

 - Staff cutbacks lead to way more overtime

 - No control on how to do your own work

 - Too much pressure to work at the highest level, all the time

 - Too much pressure to meet rising expectations with no increase in job satisfaction